 bail LAWYER | CALGARY

 Your freedom is the first step towards successfully defending your charges.

 “Bail” or “judicial interim release” is essentially the process all accused are under while their charges wind their way through the court system.
 Not all accused are granted bail.
 If bail is denied, the accused is detained in custody and thus must languish in jail until the case is concluded.
 The first step, therefore, to successfully defending any criminal charge is obtaining release.

-For most charges there is a presumption in favor of reasonable bail.
+For most charges there is a presumption in favour of reasonable bail.
 This presumption flows from the generally recognized principle that all accused are presumed innocent until proven guilty.
 Given that all persons are presumed innocent, the presumption in favor of bail operates because it would be unprincipled to incarcerate innocent people until the allegations are proven.